 • mirror: Configures repository mirror workers to support optional repository mirroring.

-• monitoring: Features include a Grafana dashboard, access to individual metrics, and alerting to notify for frequently restarting Quay pods.
+• monitoring: Features include a Grafana dashboard, access to individual metrics, and notifications for frequently restarting Quay pods.

 • tls: Configures whether Project Quay or OpenShift Container Platform handles SSL/TLS.